SNOWBOARDING

 - Slant

 - A gradient that is not in the direction of something's length.
+For a piste/trail, this is where the piste/trail goes in one direction, but the slope of the snow goes off towards one side.

 - Downhill Ski